Atte-A/Atte-A/README.md

 > React • Material UI • Node.js • Express • Git • SQLite

 - Built a web application for runners to track and manage their shoe rotation
 - Designed and implemented a REST API with CRUD functionality
+- The application has a search feature and state management for switching themes (light/dark mode)
 👉 [Repository](https://github.com/Atte-A/running-shoes)
 ---